 Databases have the concept of a transaction.
 The idea is that you can make a set of related changes to the database, and then decide whether to commit the changes, or rollback the changes.
-After you have made the changes, any seelct statement you write will see the changes, but your changes will not be made available to any other users of the database until you commit your changes.
-This is great because it allows you to check the results of your changes before making them permanent.
+After you have made the changes, any select statement you write will see the changes, but your changes will not be made available to any other users of the database until you commit your changes.
+This is great because it allows you to check the results of your changes before making them permanent (and it also prevents other users from seeing partially updated sets of records).